jdaeth274/lp_mlst/README.md

 	conda  activate lp_mlst_env

 ## Usage ##
-To find the Seq types of a collection of Legionella pneumophila assemblies, first concatenate the full paths to your assemblies into a single file:
+To find the Seq types of a collection of Legionella pneumophila assemblies, first concatenate the full paths to your <br />
+assemblies into a single file:

 	ls -d $PWD/*.fasta > list_of_fastas.txt